-Motivation plays an important role in the school because it increases teacher morale and performance and school goals can be achieved in an efficient way.
-The behavior of teachers can be change through motivation in any school.
+Motivation is important in schools because it boosts teacher morale and performance, and it allows school goals to be met more efficiently.
+The behaviour of teachers can be changed through motivation in any school.
 From situation to situation, the level of motivation differs within an individual (Robbins, Judge, and Sanghi, 2005).
-Mustafa, and Othman, (2010) noted that if in schools, the teachers do not have sufficient motivation then they are less competent which directly influence the students and the education system.
+Mustafa and Othman (2010) noted that if in schools, the teachers do not have sufficient motivation, then they are less competent, which directly influences the students and the education system.
 Most developed countries allocate a significant portion of their national budget to education because it plays a vital role in social development (Fadeyi, Sofoluwe, & Gbadeyan, 2015).
-The success of an educational system depends largely on the performance of teachers, who can be considered as the backbone of the system (Amin, Shah, Ayaz, & Atta, 2013; Hanif, 2004; Khan, Shah, Khan, & Gul, 2012).
+The success of an educational system depends largely on the performance of teachers, who can be considered the backbone of the system (Amin, Shah, Ayaz, & Atta, 2013; Hanif, 2004; Khan, Shah, Khan, & Gul, 2012).